olsonben/cancer-not-cancer/README.md

 2. How to choose the next image?
 3. Who can add users, images, and archive?
 4. How does credentialling work?
+5. How do we add users and images?
+    - Users: admin can add users?
+Do we need a UI for that?
+    - Images: anyone (validated) can add images?
+Again, do we need a UI (yes, that gets painful FAST)?